badromance007/railsProject/README.md

 # Ruby on Rails Tutorial: sample application
-My first ruby on rails app!!!
+My first ruby on rails app!

 This is the sample application for